fsprojects/SIMDArray/README.md

 ## Notes

 Only 64 bit builds are supported.
 Performance improvements will vary depending on your CPU architecture, width of Vector type, and the operations you apply.
-For small arrays the core libs will often be faster due to increased fixed overhead for SIMD version of the operations.
+For small arrays the core libs may be faster due to increased fixed overhead for SIMD versions of the operations.
 To test performance be sure to use Release builds with optimizations turned on.

 ## Current supported functions